FABRICS, CIRCULARITY + INNOVATION

 If you’re looking for ways to make your wardrobe more circular, then how about using old things around your home, or even in your wardrobe and upcycling them to create something new.
 Giving something a new life, whether you cut up an old jumper and make it into a cushion, or sew a badge over a hole in a jumper – you are actively giving something a new life and reducing your waste!

 At Emperor’s we help make your garments circular by offering alterations when things go wrong or you fancy a switch up.
-Perhaps you have a skater dress and feel that a two-piece might fit in better with your wardrobe?
-Getting in touch with us to see how we can help you is a step in the right direction in making sure your Emperor’s garments fit you properly and are styled so that you’ll wear them again and again and again.
+Perhaps you have a skater dress and feel that a circle two-piece might fit in better with your wardrobe?
+Getting in touch with us to see how we can help you with alterations is a step in the right direction in making sure your Emperor’s garments fit you properly and are styled so that you’ll wear them again and again and again.

 Written by Ella Anais Gilchrist, Marketing and Graphic Design Assistant, edited by Cecily Blondel, Owner